 - Named a finalist in The American Lawyer’s 2021 Litigation Department of the Year competition

-- Named New York Law Journal’s 2021 Litigation Department of the Year and a finalist in the General Litigation category of its 2019 and 2020 Litigation Department of the Year competitions
+- Named New York Law Journal’s 2021 Litigation Department of the Year and a finalist in the General Litigation category of its 2022 Litigation Department of the Year competition

 - Listed among Law360’s International Arbitration Groups of the Year for 2021